 Most boxing workouts involve heavy calisthenics exercises.
 With gym rings and dumbbells, you can do all exercises whenever you want, wherever you want.
 Kettlebells are used as resistance for upper body exercises such as Turkish get-ups.

-7 Best Boxing Drills for You
+7 Best Boxing Drills for Your Training

 Your goals define the best boxing drill for you.
 Some drills are universally helpful such as footwork drills.
 Others like hand speed drills should be combined with some workout to maximize the gains.
 Other than the boxing drills recommended in this article, here are some boxing workouts to fit your needs.
 Here are the best boxing drills to keep you in shape.